The World Has Finally Stopped Using Leaded Gasoline. Algeria Used The Last Stockpile

 "The successful enforcement of the ban on leaded petrol is a huge milestone for global health and our environment," Inger Andersen, the UNEP's executive director, said Monday.

-The U.N. estimates that the phaseout of the toxic fuel will save $2.44 trillion dollars per year, thanks to improved health and lower crime rates, and prevent more than 1.2 million premature deaths.
+The United Nations estimates that the phaseout of the toxic fuel will save $2.44 trillion per year, thanks to improved health and lower crime rates, and prevent more than 1.2 million premature deaths.

 A toxic breakthrough